vishvAsa/tipiTaka/meta/contemporary-vajrayAna.md

 - The shrine rooms often have good libraries with birch manuscripts (and some paper books).
 - Gonpas often have devatAs and their symbols on the roof points - eg. trishUla over a skull and drum.
 - Big Gonpa kitchens also serve lay visitors in the back of the monk dining hall.
+- Some monasteries have Tibetan Ayurveda apothecaries; with blue medicine buddha paintings.

+#### Upkeep
+- Gompas depend mostly on donations and ritual fees for upkeep.
+- Some have land holdings, receiving a fraction of cultivated material as rent.
+Bakula Rimpoche of lA-dakh supposedly drastically reduced this.

 ## AtmA